 Both innovation and entrepreneurship have led the Chinese government agenda since 2014 as part of its ambition to shift economic development, currently driven by manufacturing, to one that is steered by innovation.
 The vision is rooted in “Made in China 2025” or “Industry 4.0”, which aims to capitalise on big data analytics and robotics, as well as artificial intelligence.
 The city of Shenzhen, dubbed as the “Chinese Silicon Valley”, is already making headlines and drawing the world’s attention.

-This ‘China and Innovation’ roundtable, in partnership with Rouse, will examine how companies can maximise the opportunities arising from China’s growing demand for western technologies, while understanding the risks and how these can be mitigated.
+This ‘China’s growing quest for technology innovation’ roundtable, in partnership with Rouse, will examine how companies can maximise the opportunities arising from China’s growing demand for innovation, while understanding the risks and how these can be mitigated.

 Please note that photography, audio, and video recording may occur at an Asia House event.
 By attending the events, you consent to all photography, audio and video recording and its/their release, publication, exhibition, or reproduction to be used for news, webcasts, promotional purposes, advertising, inclusion on websites, social media, or any other purpose by Asia House.
 Images, photos and/or videos may be used to promote similar Asia House events in the future.
 You release Asia House, its employees, and each and all persons involved from any liability connected with the taking, recording, digitising, or publication and use of interviews, photographs, computer images, video and/or or sound recordings.
 If you do not wish to have your image recorded for distribution, please inform one of the Asia House employees upon arrival at the event premises.